autothis/k3s-deployment/README.md

     1. Exporting the variable by executing a command similar to this: export k3dsk='/dev/sdb'
     2. Running the deploy-k3s.sh script, and providing variables as prompted.
-    3. Editing the deploy-k3s.sh script, and ammending the variables at the very top of the script.
+    3. Editing the deploy-k3s.sh script, uncommenting and populating the variables at the very top of the script.

 Deployment Instructions:
 ------------------------